 This chapter focuses on what you pay for your Part D prescription drugs.
 To keep things simple, we use "drug" in this chapter to mean a Part D prescription drug.
 As explained in Chapter 5, not all drugs are Part D drugs - some drugs are covered under Medicare Part A or Part B and other drugs are excluded from Medicare coverage by law.

-To understand the payment information we give you in this chapter, you need to know the basics of what drugs are covered, where to fill your prescriptions, and what rules to follow when you get your covered drugs.
-Here are materials that explain these basics:
+To understand the payment information, you need to know what drugs are covered, where to fill your prescriptions, and what rules to follow when you get your covered drugs.
+Chapter 5, Sections 1 through 4 explain these rules.